TheOdinProject/curriculum/foundations/installations/installation_guides/linux/dual_boot.md

 This [Dual Booting Ubuntu With Windows 10 Pro With BitLocker Encryption guide from It's FOSS](https://itsfoss.com/dual-boot-ubuntu-windows-bitlocker/) will get you moving in the right direction, particularly steps 2, 3, and 8.
 Step 1 is regarding making backups, which everyone should do on the regular.
 The remaining steps are regarding installing Ubuntu, which are already provided in this lesson above.
 These instructions are relevant for Windows 10 and 11.

-If you're going to install Ubuntu on a separate drive/partition that does not have BitLocker enabled then you should have no issues dual booting and will not need to disabled BitLocker.
+If you're going to install Ubuntu on a separate drive/partition that does not have BitLocker enabled then you should have no issues dual booting and will not need to disable BitLocker.

 ### Step 1: Download Ubuntu